betaflight/betaflight/docs/development/Blackbox Internals.md

 #### Neg 14-bit (3)
 The value is negated, treated as an unsigned 14 bit integer, then encoded using unsigned variable byte encoding.
-This bizarre encoding is used in Cleanflight for battery pack voltages.
+This bizarre encoding is used in INAV for battery pack voltages.
 This is because battery voltages are measured using a 14-bit ADC, with a predictor which is set to the battery voltage during arming, which is expected to be higher than any voltage experienced during flight.
 After the predictor is subtracted, the battery voltage will almost certainly be below zero.